Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

-We simplify the problem by assuming that the magnetization $\sigma_{\delta B}$, which controls the acceleration rate [Eq.~(\ref{eq:tacc})], is the only parameter subject to spatial fluctuations.
-We model it as a random variable with a prescribed distribution $w(\sigma)$, normalized such that the mean value $\langle \sigma \rangle = \int \mathrm{d}\sigma\,\sigma\,w(\sigma)$ is fixed to $0.04$ (corresponding to $v_\mathrm{A} \simeq 0.2\,c$), consistent with the coronal conditions discussed in Sec.~\ref{coronamodel}.
-For illustration, we consider both a Gaussian distribution and a power-law distribution of weights, $w(\sigma) \propto \sigma^{-k}$ with $k=2$, over the interval $\sigma \in [0.01,\,2]$ \citep[see e.g.][]{groseljHighenergyEmissionTurbulent2026}.
-In practice we compute neutrino spectra as in Sect.~\ref{sec:fiducial}, but for different magnetizations.
-We then average the neutrino spectra according to the prescription in $w(\sigma)$.
+We simplified the problem by assuming that the magnetisation $\sigma_{\delta B}$, which controls the acceleration rate (Eq.~\ref{eq:tacc}), is the only parameter subject to spatial fluctuations.
+We modelled it as a random variable with a prescribed distribution $w(\sigma)$, normalised such that the mean value $\langle \sigma \rangle = \int \mathrm{d}\sigma\,\sigma\,w(\sigma)$ is fixed to $0.04$ (corresponding to $v_\mathrm{A} \simeq 0.2\,c$), consistent with the coronal conditions discussed in Sect.~\ref{coronamodel}.
+For illustration, we considered both a Gaussian distribution and a power-law distribution of weights, $w(\sigma) \propto \sigma^{-k}$ with $k=2$, over the interval $\sigma \in [0.01,\,2]$ \citep[see e.g.][]{groseljHighenergyEmissionTurbulent2026}.
+In practice we computed neutrino spectra as in Sect.~\ref{sec:fiducial}, but for different magnetisations.
+We then averaged the neutrino spectra according to the prescription in $w(\sigma)$.
 The resulting (averaged) neutrino spectra are shown in Fig.~\ref{fig:weighted-nu}.
-We adopt a non-thermal proton fraction $\xi_p = 0.1$, in line with our fiducial value, for which the non-thermal proton energy density takes values of the order of the turbulent energy density and does not strongly affect the spectral shape.
+We adopted a non-thermal proton fraction $\xi_p = 0.1$, in line with our fiducial value, for which the non-thermal proton energy density takes values of the order of the turbulent energy density and does not strongly affect the spectral shape.
 We find that the average spectral shape is insensitive to the choice of weight distribution.
-The resulting neutrino spectrum exhibits the characteristic ``universal'' profile: a broad peak with a low-energy extension dominated by $pp$ interactions, tracing the underlying proton density.
+The resulting neutrino spectrum exhibits the characteristic `universal' profile: a broad peak with a low-energy extension dominated by $pp$ interactions, tracing the underlying proton density.
 As discussed above, this component could be suppressed in the presence of significant pair loading in the corona.
 At higher energies, the spectrum extends beyond the peak compared to the fiducial single-zone model (Fig.~\ref{fig:proton_photon_neutrino_stat}), reflecting the contribution of intermittent (in space or time) regions with locally enhanced acceleration efficiency.
-Nevertheless, the averaged spectrum still displays a pronounced cutoff at a few tens of TeV, set by photohadronic losses.
+Nevertheless, the averaged spectrum still displays a pronounced cut-off at a few tens of TeV, set by photo-hadronic losses.
 This indicates that, within the present framework, it remains challenging to account for neutrino emission extending beyond $\sim 100$~TeV.